dxin16/temp-turner-rn/README.md

 For the other files, `App.js` is a high-level wrapper for the three blocks; it also sets up the ScheduleContext and contains the other screens for the app (Camera and Settings). `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
 It is currently not implemented yet.

 Main remaining goals:
- - Finish up http request integration
-   - Manage request failures
-   - Smoke Level display and simple alert system
- - Add in more graphics
+ - Implement graphics
-   - Visual Indicators for temperature, smoke, time
-   - App Icon and Splash Screen
+   - Move the visual indicators to the main screen
-   - Overall app appearance and style
+   - Work on Overall app appearance and style
  - Indication when target temp isn't reached

 Additional goals: